SirChristianWilliam/Fullstack-to-do-app/README.md

 If you have suggestions or issues, please email me at [chrismaki123@gmail.com]

 ## NOTE:
-I plan on adding more feature to this in the future.
+I plan on adding more features to this in the future.

 Image provided by: https://wallpaperaccess.com/notebook